Gunasekaran Paramasamy

-Professor P. Gunasekaran, popularly known as Dr. PGS, Vice-Chancellor, VIT Bhopal University, Madhya Pradesh, was a Senior Professor of Microbiology at Madurai Kamaraj University, Madurai, India.
+P. Gunasekaran is an Indian microbiologist who is Vice-Chancellor, VIT Bhopal University, Madhya Pradesh.
+He was a Senior Professor of Microbiology at Madurai Kamaraj University, Madurai, India.
 He served as Vice chancellor of Thiruvalluvar University Vellore 2012-2015.
 He has thirty three years of teaching and research experience in Microbiology, Biotechnology and Genomics.
+He was a recipient of the Tamil Nadu Scientist Award (TANSA) from the Tamil Nadu State Council for Science and Technology, Government of Tamil Nadu in 1999.